hermonochy/Rescueland/The Planet File.md

 Atmosphere: hydrogen 90%, helium 9%, methane 0.7%

-General: This planet is massive and hot, and was on verge of becoming a star.
+General: This planet is massive and hot, and was on the verge of becoming a star.
 It is also one of the most powerful supporters of Rescueland, and it is they who gave the Super Owls the first Super Two's, the most advanced robots developed on Klesone at the time.

 ## Oxo